 A Practice of Metta for Our Current Situation

-Call to mind… the people who were unhoused before the fires, who now remain outside, breathing the hazardous smoke 24-7… the people who have had to evacuate their homes, leaving almost everything behind in the path of wildfires, living in hotels or shelters or crammed in with family or friends despite the pandemic, wondering whether they will return to their homes to find them burned to the ground, people who have perhaps experienced this already in the last few years: May they be free from fear and anxiety.
+Think of the people who have had to evacuate their homes, leaving almost everything behind in the path of wildfires, living in hotels or shelters, are crammed in with family or friends despite the pandemic, wondering whether they will return to their homes to find them burned to the ground, people who have perhaps experienced this already in the last few years: May they be free from fear and anxiety.
 May they be at ease.
 May they be happy.

 First, a Disclaimer: Metta Is Not a Replacement for Action

 There are several things that I want to note about metta practice.
 It’s not a replacement for action.
-That’s like sending people “thoughts and prayers” and figuring no more is required than that.
+That’s like sending people thoughts and prayers and figuring no more is required than that.

 “…it must really be left to the practice of sympathetic joy to overcome the negative sides of compassion, i.e. despondency and cruelty.
 Sympathetic joy sees the prosperous conditions of others, is glad about it, and shares their happiness… To most people success means material prosperity.
 When they are elated by having made some money, having got a better job, or a new new house, or because their children get on in the world, the spiritually minded are easily tempted to respond to this elation with a mixture of derision and pity… [However] To rejoice with the children of the world in what they value as successes requires a rare spiritual perfection.”

 Metta practice help us tap into our interdependence experientially; if practiced sincerely, extending it out as far as we can, it’s an antidote to a selfish sense of happiness which depends on prioritizing the wellbeing of ourselves and ignoring or denying responsibility for the wellbeing of others.